An Ancestral Landscape

 82% support creating new national parks, national monuments, national wildlife refuges, and Tribal protected areas.

-We are advocating for protection of the Great Bend of the Gila through legislation in Congress or, if necessary, through Executive Action to proclaim the landscape a National Monument.
+We are advocating for protection of the Great Bend of the Gila through Executive Action to proclaim the landscape a National Monument under the Antiquities Act.

-We are also advocating that the 13 Sovereign Tribal Nations with traditional affiliations with this landscape be afforded the opportunity to participate in the management and protection of the Great Bend of the Gila under either of these designations.
+We are also advocating that the 13 Sovereign Tribal Nations with traditional affiliations with this landscape be afforded the opportunity to participate in the management and protection of the Great Bend of the Gila under this designation.